top of page

 When Awareness Isn’t Enough — Moving From Knowing to Doing

-This is Part 7 of the Foundational Series —
+This is Part 7 of the Foundations Series —

-a bridge for when awareness is here but doing still feels out of reach.
+a bridge for when you can see the pattern, but changing it still feels just out of reach.

 Feet stepping forward on a wooden path—one small step on a nature trail.